shankyb9/Steiner_Point_Generation/README.md

 # Steiner_Point_Generation

-- This code generates the steiner point for basic shapes like triangle, rectangle, etc. which can be extended further.
+- This code generates the steiner point(s) for basic shapes like triangle, rectangle, etc. which can be extended further

 - Python was used to develop this program and "turtle" was used used to provide the simulation